-The Wudinna Gold and Rare Earth Project lies on the Eyre Peninsular of South Australia and comprises seven tenements that total 3,261 km2 in the Central Gawler Craton Gold Province of South Australia.
+The Wudinna Gold and Rare Earth Project lies on the Eyre Peninsular of South Australia and comprises seven tenements that total 3,261 km in the Central Gawler Craton Gold Province of South Australia.
 The project includes a cluster of deposits and earlier stage prospects including the Barns Deposit ("Barns"), the Baggy Green Deposit ("Baggy Green") and the White Tank Deposit ("White Tank").
-These deposits have mineral resources totaling 4.43 million tonnes at 1.5 g/t gold for 211,000 ounces using a 0.5 g/t gold cut-off grade, comprised of 0.41 million tonnes at 1.40 g/t gold for 18,000 ounces of indicated resources and 1.1 million tonnes at 1.5 g/t gold for 193,000 ounces of inferred resources.
+These deposits have mineral resources totaling 5.81 million tonnes at 1.5 g/t gold for 279,000 ounces using a 0.5 g/t gold cut-off grade, comprised of 0.44 million tonnes at 1.30 g/t gold for 18,000 ounces of indicated resources and 5.37 million tonnes at 1.5 g/t gold for 261,000 ounces of inferred resources.

 Metallurgical testing has been conducted on composited samples representing both primary and oxide/supergene mineralised material from Barns and Baggy Green.
 At Barns, gravity and cyanide leaching of the gravity concentrate and tailings recovered 98.8% of the gold in a supergene sample, and an average of 97.5% of the gold in primary samples.
-At Baggy Green, recovery in a supergene sample was 94.3% whilst recoveries for primary samples averaged

-98.7% In November 2021, the Group identified the presence of REE within the saprolite overlaying gold mineralisation at the Clarke prospect, 1.75 km north of the Baggy Green resource.
-Subsequent follow-up re-analyses and metallurgical investigations during 2022 have so far defined a 4 km2 zone of clay hosted rare earth mineralisation above and proximal to gold mineralisation.
+At Baggy Green, recovery in a supergene sample was 94.3% whilst recoveries for primary samples averaged 98.7% In November 2021, the Group identified the presence of REE within the saprolite overlaying gold mineralisation at the Clarke prospect, 1.75 km north of the Baggy Green resource.
+Subsequent follow-up re-analyses and metallurgical investigations during 2022 have so far defined a 41.6Mt Inferred REO resource grading 699 ppm TREO.
+The clay hosted rare earth mineralisation occurs above and proximal to the Baggy Green and Clarke gold resources.

 X-Ray Diffraction Analysis ("XRD"), coupled with metallurgical testing on samples from two holes at Clarke, has demonstrated that a component of the REE bursary maybe adsorbed to clay particulate, and of similar mineralogy of the Ion Adsorbed Clay ("IAC") hosted REE deposits of Southern China.
-Preliminary metallurgical tests aimed at recovering the clay hosted REE bursary demonstrated recoveries of up to 34% Total Rare Earth Element ("TREE") under simple leaching conditions using sulfuric acid as lixiviant and at ambient temperatures.
+Preliminary metallurgical tests aimed at recovering the clay hosted REE bursary demonstrated recoveries of up to 35% Total Rare Earth Element ("TREE") under simple leaching conditions using sulfuric acid as lixiviant and at ambient temperatures.